-Web development & design – The same but different.
+Web design vs. web development – The same but different.

-Since you are here, it seems reasonable to assume you are evaluating agencies in Reno or options for your website development and design needs.
+Since you are here, can we assume you are evaluating web design companies?
 If you’ve already been looking, you may have noticed web designers often post things that don’t have much to do with design.
-“We’ve designed forty-thousand websites and drink 50 cups of coffee everyday, and Sally, our designer, is into cats and plays the piano.”
+“We’ve designed forty-thousand websites and drink 50 cups of coffee everyday.
+Sally, our web designer, is really into cats and plays the piano.”

 It’s cute (sometimes), but not very helpful.
 Chances are you already have some idea what you want your website to look like and what you need to say about your company.
-Turning that into a website should be easy for any decent designer.
-That’s not to say there aren’t differences in designers.
-Some designers are incredibly gifted, while others suck pretty bad.
+Turning that into a website should be easy for any reasonably good designer.
+However, there are big differences among website designers.
+Some web designers are incredibly gifted, while others suck pretty bad.
 It’s a good practice to avoid the ones that suck, but that’s not always so easy.

-Speed is key to all aspects of website development and design.
+Speed is key to all aspects of website design and development.

 A lot of web design agencies in Reno take months to build a simple website.
-What sucks about that is (a) the opportunity cost of living with what you have*, and (b) more hours spent in development typically drives up the actual cost in dollars.
-Dragging projects out is miserable anyway, so just don’t get stuck in that situation.
+What sucks about that is (a) the opportunity cost of living with what you have*, and (b) more hours spent in development typically drives up the actual cost in real dollars.
+Beyond that, dragging projects out is miserable anyway, so it is best not to get stuck in that situation.

-Opportunity cost is a key concept.
-Presumably, the reason you are looking for a (new) website is to fill a need that’s not being met without it.
-Your goals may be different, but it’s a safe bet you want more customers to spend more money more often… with you.
-Far more than “design” goes into engineering a for-profit web experience.
-If you think about it, there’s no absolute way to know if a design is any good until it has been published to the Internet.
-This presents a problem.
+Opportunity cost is an important thing to recognize.
+Presumably, the reason you are looking for a new website is to fill an online need that’s not being met.
+Business goals vary, but it’s a safe bet you want more customers to spend more money with you, more often.
+Many factors, aside from design, are critical when engineering a for-profit web experience.

-*Assuming the new website will actually perform better than the old one, which is not always the case.
+*Assuming a new website will perform better than your old one, which is not always the case.

 For-profit web design & web development